 About Stanhoe

-2,000 years of farming
+2,000 Years of Farming

 Stanhoe has been a farming community since the Romans were here nearly two thousand years ago.
 The Saxons gave us the name Stanhoe (“stony hill”), and by the thirteenth century the village was prosperous enough to build the church of All Saints.
 Sir Hervey de Stanhoe, who appears on our village sign, was High Sheriff of Norfolk and Suffolk in 1260.
-Check out our local history section for more information.

 In the fields today you will see wheat, oilseed rape (canola), sugar beet, and East Anglia’s famous malting barley.
 Don’t be surprised to find tractors and mud on the road at harvest time.